How can you find affordable life insurance?

 What is the most affordable life insurance policy for seniors?

-Many seniors will have difficulty qualifying for life insurance or finding an affordable rate.
-It becomes increasingly harder to find affordable life insurance for seniors over 70.
+The most affordable life insurance for seniors is a final expense policy with a lower face value designed mainly to pay for funeral and related expenses and costs as little as $10 a month, according to Colonial Penn, a carrier that caters to seniors.
+Final expense coverage is best for seniros who just want a basic policy at an affordable price.
 “Life insurance is expensive for seniors due to the mortality risk,” says Dr. Gao, “They don't have dependents who need to be taken care of at this age.
 They also have a certain amount of asset build-up at this age.”